Visit our Photo Gallery to see what our lifts can do! Click here: Photo Gallery

 - Power Supply: 115 VAC – 15 amp grounded circuit.
 DC hoists are available as an option.

-- Platform: 36″ by 48″ steel platform (size can be customized), 33″ high hand railing, removable and reversible gates on each end.
+- Platform: 36″ by 46″ steel platform (size can be customized), 32″ high hand railing, removable and reversible gates on each end.
+With the gates closed the interior dimensions of the standard platform are 34″ x 46″.

 - Safety Features: Auto break on cable drum.
-Auto stop switch at top.
+Adjustable auto stop switch at top.
+Auto stop switch at bottom.

 - Station stop switch adjustable for the height of your landing.